gcwiley/my-library-app-client/README.md

-this is the client side code for my library web application.
+This is the client side code for my library web application.